Ellis8462/Gym-website/README.md

 * HTML - The main language I use for this website is HTML which is the foundation and the structure of the website.

-* CSS - This language I also mainly used to style my html elements to make them look more visually appealing to users that navigate my website.
+* CSS - This language I also mainly used to style my html elements to make them look more visually appealing to users that navigate the website.

 ### Tools used in the project